Prioritizing Your Best Interests

 At Restore we will optimize utilization of your insurance benefits to cover acceptable services however, the PRP, Adipose Derived Cells (Lipogems), birth tissue and BMC are the patient’s responsibility.
 Patients are fully responsible for the payment at the time of service.
 While there are currently several publications in peer-reviewed medical journals showing the positive effects of BMC, LipoGems and PRP therapy they are still considered investigational and not covered by insurance.
 These treatments are rarely included within the Worker’s Compensation Medical Treatment Guidelines.

 We hope you found this information helpful.
 Please let us know if we can be of service.
-Please use the form below to request an appointment with Dr. Mora.

 About Dr. Mora